WarcraftWriting/egwlww/src/earning-gold-while-leveling-in-world-of-warcraft.md

 friend!".
 Being able to fly faster means more quests in less time, more gold in less time, and more fun in less time.

+There are faster, and arguably easier, ways to earn gold in WoW, but all of them require time away from the end-goal of the leveling game.
+If you enjoy fishing at the Darkmoon Faire, or flipping items on the auction house, then by all means do so.
+This guide's aim is to empower your character to reach modest goals (which will be discussed in in the next section), without going any further out of their way than is necessary.

 ## Goals

 By following this guide, your character should be able to earn enough gold to